-4.6.1 We are concerned to ensure provision which takes account of the actual affordable/shared ownership housing need in the area.
-The Parish Council is keen for itself and local Housing Associations to be involved in identifying the scale and type of housing that is needed in the area.
+4.6.1 We are concerned to ensure provision which takes account of the actual affordable/First Homes/shared ownership housing need in the area.
+The Parish Council is keen for itself and the local Housing Associations to be involved in identifying the scale and type of housing that is needed in the area.
+This is linked with Policy 9.